 It's like the media bought into a phony narrative.

-They they never thought Trump could win.
+They never thought Trump could win.

 They never thought he could get nominated, never thought he could win, had an absolute meltdown.

-And then they bought into a phony narrative about Trump Russia collusion.
+And then they bought into a phony narrative about Trump-Russia collusion.

-And I'm arguing, you know, by Hillary Clinton clearly violating many felonies by Hillary Clinton rigging a primary election, buying phony Russian propaganda to rig or influence a general election.
+And I'm arguing, you know, by Hillary Clinton clearly violating many felonies, by Hillary Clinton rigging a primary election, buying phony Russian propaganda to rig or influence a general election, that being the foundation Herb Bought and paid for dossier for a warrant against an opposition candidate.

-I'm arguing that they missed the biggest story of their life and they're clinging, you know, to this phony story even today, and those that have exposed truth, they're trying to flip the script and say that somehow we're the conspiracy theorist when in fact they've got tinfoil hats on every day as they report.
+And those that have exposed truth, they're trying to flip the script and say that somehow we're the conspiracy theorist when, in fact, they've got tinfoil hats on every day as they report.

 That's the thing that bugs me, the fact that the DNC and the Clinton campaign paid a foreign agent to get opposition on Donald Trump that came from the Russians.

-I mean, that's that's known.
+I mean, that's known.

 No one's disputing that.

-And that barely gets any coverage, because to your point, it always pivots back to Trump.
+And that barely gets any coverage because to your point, it always pivots back to Trump.

-I I I'm not going to go as far, though, to say that, well, Russian collusion is phony.
+I'm not going to go as far, though, to say that, well, Russian collusion is phony.

 I don't know.